bluevolvo87/themedianduck/content/posts/2024-07-10-strength-in-data-connecting-to-the-taskmaster-database/index.markdown

 ### Advanced query

-A more involved query involving `JOIN` and date manipulation
+A more involved query involving `JOIN` and date manipulation is also possible.

 ```r